GFionaIgnacio/Ignacio_Spotify/README.md

 ```
 <img width="210" alt="Screenshot 2024-11-03 at 10 34 47 PM" src="https://github.com/user-attachments/assets/b0453a02-4b26-48cf-9230-29f5d28037b8">

+#### Highest Number of Streams
+###### The track with the highest number of streams is “Shape of You,” which has an impressive 3,562,543,890 streams.
+It is followed by “Sunflower - Spider-Man: Into the Spider-Verse” with 2,808,096,550 streams, and “One Dance” with 2,713,922,350 streams.
+The complete list of the top five most streamed tracks includes “STAY (with Justin Bieber)” and “Believer,” with 2,665,343,922 and 2,594,040,133 streams, respectively.
+#### Top 5 most frequent artists
+###### Taylor Swift leads with 29 tracks, followed by SZA with 17 tracks and Bad Bunny with 16 tracks.
+The Weeknd has 14 tracks, while Harry Styles rounds out the top five with 12 tracks.
+These artists are the most represented in the dataset based on the number of their tracks.

 ## Temporal Trends
 * Analyze the trends in the number of tracks released over time.
 Plot the number of tracks released per year.